Pictures

 Also "Sch" over Swiss cross, inside a rectangle.

 As the low serial number suggests, this is an early example.
-The "W + F" mark indicates assembly by Waffenfabrik Bern, while "Victoria Schwyz" identifies the blade supplier as the firm, Victorinox, located in the Canton of Schwyz.
+The "W + F" mark indicates assembly by Waffenfabrik Bern, while "Victoria Schwyz" identifies the blade supplier as the firm, Victorinox, located in Schwyz Canton.

 The scabbard has the leather tab for securing in the Schmidt-Rubin belt frog.
-Most early scabbards had the tab removed when the Swiss changed over to the button-style frog commonly associated with the Stgw.
-57 bayonet.
-The scabbard tip is also more angular than the later scabbards.
+Most early scabbards had the tab removed when the Swiss changed over to the button-style frog commonly associated with the M1957 bayonet.

 9.375 240 14.375 365 .875 22.2 Ricasso (left): stylized "F" over "+W" inside a circle.